Oath of Allegiance (United Kingdom): 19th century

-The 1858 act 21 & 22 Vict. c.48 prescribed a single form of the oath in place of the former three.
+The Oaths Act 1858 (21 & 22 Vict. c.
+48) prescribed a single form of the oath in place of the former three.
 This single form retained a declaration of allegiance and a promise to defend the Hanoverian succession.
-A declaration relating to the supremacy of the sovereign was also included and the oath continued to be made ’on the true faith of a Christian’ However, both of these latter elements disappeared from the revised version of the single oath that was subsequently prescribed in the Parliamentary Oaths Act 1866, which repealed much of the earlier pieces of legislation insofar as they related to oaths taken by Members of Parliament.
+A declaration relating to the supremacy of the sovereign was also included and the oath continued to be made "on the true faith of a Christian".
+However, both of these latter elements disappeared from the revised version of the single oath that was subsequently prescribed in the Parliamentary Oaths Act 1866, which repealed much of the earlier pieces of legislation insofar as they related to oaths taken by Members of Parliament.

 Finally, in the Promissory Oaths Act 1868 a further curtailment to the oath was made, thereby establishing the form of the oath still used today.
-The direct religious content has disappeared along with the declarations relating to the supremacy of the sovereign.
+The direct religious content disappeared along with the declarations relating to the supremacy of the sovereign.
 In its current form, the oath conforms fairly closely to the medieval (feudal) oath of allegiance.

 20th century

 After the general right to affirm was guaranteed in 1888, the Oaths Act 1909 introduced a change to the ordinary method of taking oaths, which provided for oaths to be sworn on the Bible: in case of a Christian, on the New Testament, and in the case of a Jew on the Old Testament.
-This Act also established the usual form of taking the oath, with the phrase "I swear by Almighty God that …".
+This Act also established the usual form of taking the oath, with the phrase "I swear by Almighty God that...".
 Section 1 of the Oaths Act 1888 (on the right to affirm) was replaced in the Administration of Justice Act 1977.

-The Oaths Act 1961 extended the 1888 Act, but did not apply to parliamentary oaths.
-All of the provisions in the Oaths Acts of 1838, 1888, 1909, 1961 and 1977 were repealed and consolidated in the Oaths Act 1978, although the form of wording of the oath set out in the 1868 Act was preserved.
+The Oaths Act 1961 extended the Oaths Act 1888, but did not apply to parliamentary oaths.
+All of the provisions in the Oaths Act 1838, Oaths Act 1888, Oaths Act 1909, Oaths Act 1961 and Oaths Act 1977 were repealed and consolidated in the Oaths Act 1978, although the form of wording of the oath set out in the 1868 act was preserved.
 The 1978 Oaths Act contains provisions relating to the manner of administering the oath, the option of swearing with uplifted hand, the validity of oaths, the making of solemn affirmations and the form of affirmation.
 The current Oath of Allegiance or Official Oath is set out in the Promissory Oaths Act 1868.